PiggyAwesome/useless/README.md

-Yo mamma so fat she sat on Wal-Mart and lowered the prices
+Yo mamma is so fat when she jumped in the air she got stuck